 Credit Counselling.
 Contact Credit Counselling Singapore, a non-profit that helps people manage debt.
 They offer financial guidance, identify the causes of your debt, and help set up loan negotiation sessions with banks.
 This intervention can guide you out of debt and improve your credit score.

 Debt Restructuring.
 If you have debt, as many people with bad credit do, try restructuring it.
 Debt consolidation or balance transfer may be needed.
 Both methods try to combine high-interest debt like credit card bills into lower-interest loans.
 This may help you pay off debt faster.

 Timely Repayments.
 Following your payback plan is one of the best strategies to boost your credit score.
 Paying debts promptly and in full.
 Doing so clears your debt and shows lenders your trustworthiness and financial discipline.
 Your credit score will gradually improve.

 These tactics require effort and discipline, but they can improve financial health and credit scores.
 Each step counts in the marathon of raising your credit score.

 Learn more about how you can improve your credit scores.

-How to Apply for a Personal Loan in Singapore if You Have a Bad Credit Score?
+How to Apply for a Personal Loan in Singapore if You Have a Bad or Poor Credit Score?